Learn

 Young historians will experience:

-• A 1 ½ hour docent-led tour of the Museum (14 original guest and public rooms of the Tampa Bay Hotel) and the former Hotel Music Room, grand Salon and Dining Room (now part of The University of Tampa).
+• A 1 hour docent-led tour of the Museum that includes 14 original guest and public rooms of the Tampa Bay Hotel.

-• Transported back to the 1890s when the Tampa Bay Hotel was the pinnacle of high fashion and social center for local society and visitors from around the world.
-See a clip of the theater performance here.
+• Being transported back to the 1890s when the Tampa Bay Hotel was the pinnacle of high fashion and social center for local society and visitors from around the world.

 Logistics